Optimizing images for SEO is a simple but important step to giving your website a competitive edge in the search engines.

 Image SEO is optimizing an image so that search engines can understand what the image is about.
 It includes image compression, image title and ALT tag, and adding structured data to the image.

 The end goal of search optimization is to offer users a seamless experience.
-So, image optimization also includes improving user experience of your images.
+So, optimizing images for seo also includes improving user experience of your images.

 Why Images Are Important For SEO